 The compute administration role is also responsible for:

-Modifying the resources (including the DCN) available to a running controller
+Modifying the resources (including compute, storage and the DCN) available to a running controller

 Deletion of a controller

 Migrating the controller to a different platform.
 It may be necessary to suspend controller operations during the migration, apart from this, migration should not be visible to the controller.